At a Navajo event, Trump makes 'Pocahontas' crack

 Washington (CNN)President Donald Trump, during an event at the White House honoring Navajo code talkers Monday, referenced his nickname for Sen. Elizabeth Warren, "Pocahontas," a label he has long used about the Massachusetts Democrat.

 "I just want to thank you because you are very, very special people.
 You were here long before any of us were here," Trump said.
-"Although, we have a representative in Congress who has been here a long time ... longer than you -- they call her Pochahontas!"
+"Although, we have a representative in Congress who has been here a long time ... longer than you -- they call her Pocahontas!"

 He then turned to one of the code talkers behind him, put his left hand on the man's shoulder and said: "But you know what, I like you.
 You are special people."